thomasrunner/SicariiEncrypt/README.md

-# SicariiEncrypt v0.3
+# SicariiEncrypt v0.4
 Sicarii is a prototype cryptographic swift cipher framework library which requires a minimum enviroment of swift 5 with iOS 12.2.

     v0.1 - Initial commit
-    v0.2 - Bug fixed nad updated README v0.3 - Added passcode support and fixed a custom model bug.
+    v0.2 - Bug fixed nad updated README v0.3 - Added passcode support and fixed a custom model bug. v0.4 - Hardened passcode to key conversion to generate more unique keys.

 # Detail
 Sicarii cipher can use either a key & model, key, passcode or passcode with model encryption.
 The key generated is a 8192 bit array and the model generated is a 4096 bit array.
 The passcode used must be at least 8 chars long.

     Encryption is achieved via constant multi directional dynamic transformations to ensure no simple substitution is applied.

-    Passcode to key creation is achieved by a combination of dynamic salting+(char expansion)x2+data transformations+sorting+normalization
+    Passcode to key creation is achieved by a combination of (dynamic salting)+(char expansion)x2+(constant multi directional data transformations)+(sorting)+(normalization)x2

 **YOU CAN FIND THE FRAMEWORK LOCATED IN THE PROJECT**